Mike Zordich

-He played 12 seasons as a cornerback and safety in the National Football League (NFL) and has since become a coach, has also coached for Cardinal Mooney High School, the Philadelphia Eagles, Youngstown State, and Michigan.
+Zordich played as a cornerback and safety in the NFL and become a coach.
+He has coached for Cardinal Mooney High School, the Philadelphia Eagles, Youngstown State, and Michigan.

 College career

 Zordich attended Chaney High School prior to enrolling at Penn State University.
 At Penn State, he was a four-year letterman and a starter at "hero".
 As a senior, in 1985, he was selected as an All-American by the Football Writers Association of America.
 He was also a team co-captain.
 He finished his career with 201 tackles and earned a B. S. in hotel, restaurant, and institutional management.